SWIG

-The Simplified Wrapper and Interface Generator (SWIG) is an open-source software tool used to connect computer programs or libraries written in C or C++ with scripting languages such as Lua, Perl, PHP, Python, R, Ruby, Tcl, and other languages like C#, Java, JavaScript, Go, D, OCaml, Octave, Scilab and Scheme.
+The Simplified Wrapper and Interface Generator (SWIG) is an open-source software tool used to connect computer programs or libraries written in C or C++ with scripting languages such as Lua, Perl, PHP, Python, R, Ruby, Tcl, and other language implementations like C#, Java, JavaScript, Go, D, OCaml, Octave, Scilab and Scheme.
 Output can also be in the form of XML.

 Function

 The aim is to allow the calling of native functions (that were written in C or C++) by other programming languages, passing complex data types to those functions, keeping memory from being inappropriately freed, inheriting object classes across languages, etc. The programmer writes an interface file containing a list of C/C++ functions to be made visible to an interpreter.
 SWIG will compile the interface file and generate code in regular C/C++ and the target programming language.
 SWIG will generate conversion code for functions with simple arguments; conversion code for complex types of arguments must be written by the programmer.
 The SWIG tool creates source code that provides the glue between C/C++ and the target language.
-Depending on the language, this glue comes in two forms:
+Depending on the language, this glue comes in three forms: